weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 RA) =Y,.

-To complete the proof, i.e., to go from (72)to (66), we have to show that there is a €’-mapping c of A(V) into Y, which satisfies
+To complete the proof, i.e., to go from (72)to (66), we have to show that there is a  \in ’-mapping c of A(V) into Y, which satisfies

 o(Ax) =x) (xe).
 As a step toward (73), we will first prove that